Dodecahedrane/DevOpsNotes/Python/APIs/APIs.md

 To speed up responses caching is often used.

-Generally caching can only be used on Get requests, as all other requests require writes.
+Generally caching can only be used on Get requests

-For example:
+### A Caching Example

 There is an API that serves weather data.
 There is an endpoint that allows the API consumer to request the current data for a particular weather station.